alfrescas/drought_predictions/README.md

 ## Questions we hope to answer with the data
    -  When will the water run out?
    -  What is the predicted decrease of water levels?
-   -  How are Colorado river water levels compared to other areas??
    -  Which factors have the most impact in water reduction?

 ## States Relying on Colorado River Basin Water Supply: